Envy: Cultural references

-In English-speaking cultures, envy is often associated with the color green, as in "green with envy", and yellow.
-Yellow is the color of ambivalence and contradiction; a color associated with optimism and amusement; but also with betrayal, duplicity, and jealousy.
-The phrase "green-eyed monster" refers to an individual whose current actions appear motivated by jealousy, not envy.
-This is based on a line from Shakespeare's Othello.
-Shakespeare mentions it also in The Merchant of Venice when Portia states: "How all the other passions fleet to air, as doubtful thoughts and rash embraced despair and shuddering fear and green-eyed jealousy!"
+In English-speaking cultures, envy is often associated with the color green, as in "green with envy".
+The phrase "green-eyed monster" refers to jealousy, not envy.
+This image is from Shakespeare's Othello, when the villain Iago warns the titular character, "O beware, my lord, of jealousy; It is the green-eyed monster which doth mock the meat it feeds on".

+In other cultures, yellow is the primary color of envy, jealousy, and stinginess and other egotistical behaviors, with green, especially bile green (a sickly yellow-green) taking second place.

-The character Envy from Fullmetal Alchemist series is one of the seven homunculi named after the seven deadly sins.
+In the Japanese manga series Fullmetal Alchemist, the character Envy is one of the seven homunculi named after the seven deadly sins.

 The character of Zelena on ABC's Once Upon a Time takes on the title "The Wicked Witch of the West" after envy itself dyes her skin in the episode "It's Not Easy Being Green".

 In Nelson W. Aldrich Jr.'s Old Money, he states that people who suffer from a case of malicious envy are blind to what good things they already have, thinking they have nothing, causing them to feel emptiness and despair.